Incognito/rumprun_wiki_wiki/Tutorial:-Kernel-development.md

 Then, still in terminal 3, recompile and install as above.
 Also, restart the server and terminal 1 and mount the tmpfs file system in terminal 2.
 Then try to create a directory.
+(Note, if you were actually doing development, you would most likely write a script to perform these steps so as to keep your iteration time short)

 Now, looking into terminal 1, we see something alarming:

 ```
 directory "test1" created by pid 4